CosmWasm/cw-plus/packages/storage-plus/README.md

 There are times when we want to use multiple items as a key, for example, when storing allowances based on account owner and spender.
-We could try to manually concatenate them before calling, but that can lead ot overlap, and is a bit low-level for us.
+We could try to manually concatenate them before calling, but that can lead to overlap, and is a bit low-level for us.
 Also, by explicitly separating the keys, we can easily provide helpers to do range queries over a prefix, such as "show me all allowances for one owner" (first part of the composite key).
 Just like you'd expect from your